 With the Martera products we do not only want to make our customers healthier and happier, but we want to make a contribution to a happier society as well.
 Not only in Belgium, but also in the country of origin of our superfood juices / oil.

-Right now, we support four projects: wild animal sanctuary De Zonnegloed in Belgium, the network palliative care De Mantel in Belgium, the non-profit organization SISP for training of and assistance to children and women in India and foodbank De Stamper in Belgium and Home St Joseph in India.
+Right now, we support five projects: wild animal sanctuary De Zonnegloed in Belgium, the network palliative care De Mantel in Belgium, the non-profit organization SISP for training of and assistance to children and women in India, foodbank De Stamper in Belgium and Home St Joseph in India.

 Wild animal Sanctuary De Zonnegloed vzw safes animals from gruesome imprisonments and gives them a place to recover.
 They make sure the animals can live together with conspecifics in spacious and appropriate enclosures.
 Animals that can’t go back to nature receive a new home where they can stay for the rest of their lives.

 Recognised as European shelter/ Wild Animal Sanctuary by the European Alliance of Rescue centres and Sanctuaries.

 For more information or a personal gift, visit www.dezonnegloed.be

 The network for palliative care De Mantel vzw is active in the region Roeselare – Izegem – Tielt – Torhout.
 We are responsible for the development of palliative care culture in this area and thereby provide the necessary support to healthcare professionals within different care settings where palliative patients reside.

 - make the development of a good, qualitative palliative care culture possible

 - provide advice and support to help and care providers at all levels in the care and supervision of their patients